Last update January 17th, 2025 at 06:04 pm

 Solar panels are more affordable than ever, and you will even get a federal solar rebate.
 But what about solar batteries?
 Are there any rebates that will help cover your battery costs?
 In this article, you will find the answer.

-First of all: Do you really need one?
+First of all: Do you really need a battery?

 No, in most cases solar panel systems do not have a battery.
 Only one-fifth of all Australian households with solar systems have a system with battery storage.